-Salvon Ahmed carries the load with Husky RBs sidelined, but it wasn’t enough in loss to Oregon
+Salvon Ahmed rushes for 140 yards against Oregon, but ‘it doesn’t mean anything’

 With the Huskies already ahead 21-14 at halftime, Ahmed sparked the UW offense in the second half, gashing the Ducks with runs of 20 yards and 8 yards on consecutive plays, before Jacob Eason connected with freshman receiver Puka Nacua for a 33-yard score.
 That put the Huskies in the driver’s seat, up 28-14.

-Oregon entered the game allowing 107.5 yards rushing per game (3.1 yards per carry) and had only allowed one running back to reach 100 yards, with Auburn’s JaTarvious Whitlow rushing for 110 in the Duck’s season-opening loss.
+Oregon entered the game allowing 107.5 yards rushing per game (3.1 yards per carry) and had only allowed one running back to reach 100 yards, with Auburn’s JaTarvious Whitlow rushing for 110 in the Ducks’ season-opening loss.

 Despite those Oregon stats, Ahmed was not surprised by his success.
 He now has 662 yards rushing and has surpassed 100 rushing yards three times.